In the Beginning

+Frank Wardynski emigrated from Poland.
+In 1919, he began producing his own recipe for Polish Sausage in his new butcher shop in Buffalo, New York.
 Frank married Lottie Tomczak in 1920.
-Lottie helped build the business and ran the financial end of it until her death in 1973.
+Lottie helped build the business and ran the financial end until her death in 1973.

 The once quaint butcher shop grew into a full service one by the 1930’s.
 Decorated for the holidays and fully staffed, it was ready to serve the multitude of customers which regularly formed a line down Peckham Street.

 Hot Dogs, Bologna, and More!

 By 1937, all of Western New York sought Wardynski’s famous Polish Sausage, bologna, hot dogs, kiszka, and head cheeses.
 Frank put another addition onto the building that doubled the size of the plant and added a fleet of delivery trucks to keep up with demand.

 In 1945, Frank’s older son, Raymond, returned from serving in the European theater of operations in WWII and took over managing the business.
 He became President in the early 1950s, and worked at the plant into his late 80s.
 Edmund, the younger son who served in the Pacific, also returned to help in the business.